yanbrasiliano/phpenalva-url-shortener/README.md

 5. Copy the `.env.example` file and rename it to `.env`.
 Then, fill in the database credentials and the base URL of your application.

 ## Usage
-To start the URL Shortener:
+To start using the PHPenalva URL Shortener:
 1. Run your web server.
 2. Access the project via your web browser.
 3. Enter a URL in the input box and click 'Shorten' to receive a shortened URL.